Buying Plywood — Avoid Costly Mistakes | SplicePly

 Check the Application

-Understand where the plywood will be used.
+Understand where and how the plywood will be used.

 Verify Moisture Resistance